selwynpolit/d9book/book/dates.md

 ### Date field storage

-Note.
-The node `created` and `changed` fields (int 11) use a Unix epoch timestamp stored in the `node_field_data` table.
+Note, the node `created` and `changed` fields (int 11) use a Unix epoch timestamp stored in the `node_field_data` table.
 These have values like `1525302749`.
 Drupal date fields (with times) are stored as UTC strings in varchar 20 fields which look like   `2019-05-15T21:32:00`.

 ### DrupalDateTime API reference